abend0c1/jam/README.md

     value then you can either code `''` or (in my opinion) a slightly cleaner looking `.` to represent the missing value - whichever you prefer.

+4. If you use Microsoft VSCode as your primary editor, you may want to install the JAMZ Syntax Highlighter extension.
+This will highlight JAM statements and any embedded REXX expressions.
+In VSCode, press `Ctrl+Shift+X` and type `jamz` into the search box, then install the **JAMZ Syntax Highlighter** extension.
+   To also highlight REXX expressions you will need to also install the REXX syntax highlighter of your choice.

 ## HOW JAM WORKS